Migration Law (national - European - global)

 · Transformative Constitutionalism and Constitutional Openness

-This article examines the seeming contradiction between openness and explicit constitutional aspirations in Transformative Constitutionalism as opposed to the principled openness of liberal constitutionalism.
+This project examines the seeming contradiction between openness and explicit constitutional aspirations in Transformative Constitutionalism as opposed to the principled openness of liberal constitutionalism.
 In doing so, it also discusses the relation between the preserving power and the transformative power of constitutional law more generally.
 It asks if and how openness is and should be (better) secured in the transformative constitutional(ism) of the EU.

 Previous projects: